 3. Drawing Tool

 Use this tool to draw your suggested amendments to the species distribution map.
 Alternatively you can save the map as an image and use your personal image editing software to add amendments.
-Below is an example of how you might amend a map.
+Amendmends don't have to be pretty, just understandable.
+Below is an example of how you might amendment your map.

 4. Print Tool

 Use this tool to save your map as an image.
 Alternatively save a screen grab.
-On saved, send your image to firstname.lastname@example.org.
+Once saved, send your image to email@example.com.

-Use these tools or your mouse or touch controls to navigate your map.
+Use these tools or your devices mouse or touch controls to navigate around your map.